Why Small Businesses Are the Primary Target

 Managed endpoint security does not automatically satisfy every requirement in these frameworks, but it builds the technical foundation they demand.
 A qualified provider maps their controls to your applicable standards and generates the audit evidence you need during assessments — documentation that unmanaged environments simply cannot produce.

-Essential Capabilities to Demand from Any Managed Endpoint Provider
+Essential Capabilities to Demand from Any Provider

 The managed security market contains providers ranging from sophisticated SOC operations to resellers offering little more than a license and a help desk ticket queue.
-These capabilities separate effective providers from those selling the promise of security without the operational depth to deliver it:
+These capabilities separate effective providers from those selling the promise of security without the operational depth to deliver it.

 Enterprise-grade EDR technology — The underlying platform should be CrowdStrike Falcon, SentinelOne Singularity, Microsoft Defender for Endpoint, or equivalent enterprise-grade technology.
 Bundled tools included with general IT management platforms lack the behavioral detection depth that modern threats require.